Inland Gas Upgrades

 We have one remote work site located west of Francis Drive (see the Enderby map) and a second site just north of Enderby on private property on the west side of Hwy 97A (see the area map).
 We do not anticipate any public impacts from this work.

-We’re upgrading our gas line in Kenna Cartwright Park this summer.
+We’re upgrading our gas line in Kenna Cartwright Park during the summer and fall of 2022.
 During construction:

 - the construction right of way will be closed to the public.
 Trails to the east and west will remain open but intermittent closures of some trail crossings will be necessary